ronovar/bythos.github.io/content/psus/μswitcher-psu.md

 {{< image-gallery >}}

-OME μSwitcher is designed to be run from a USB charger or from a powerbank for total mains separation with the following feautures:
+OME μSwitcher is designed to be run from a USB charger or from a powerbank for total mains separation with the following features:

 - very low noise (1nV/sqrt(Hz))
 - high bandwidth range (10-100kHz)